apache/cordova-docs/www/docs/en/dev/plugin_ref/spec.md

 ### engines and engine

   The child elements of the `<engines>` element specify versions of Apache Cordova-based frameworks that this plugin supports.
-CLI aborts with a non-zero code for any plugin whose target project does not meet the engine's constraints.
-If no <engine> tags are specified, CLI attempts to install into the specified cordova project directory blindly.
+The CLI aborts with a non-zero code for any plugin whose target project does not meet the engine's constraints.
+If no <engine> tags are specified, the CLI attempts to install into the specified cordova project directory blindly.

   Attributes(type) | Description
   ---------------- | ------------